PriyanshNegi/MQTT-Broker-Script/Readme.md

 To use the MQTT Broker Script, follow these steps:

-1. Configure the MQTT broker connection details in the `config.py` file.
+1. Configure the MQTT broker connection details in the `.env` file.
 2. Customize the script settings and parameters as needed.
 3. Run the script: